jordanmpalmer/Ramshorn5e/9. Misc/PHB/Appx. A - Conditions.md

 ## Unconscious

-- An unconscious creature is [[incapacitated]], can't move or speak, and is unaware of its surroundings.
+- An unconscious creature is [[Incapacitated]], can't move or speak, and is unaware of its surroundings.
-- The creature drops whatever it's holding and falls [[prone]].
+- The creature drops whatever it's holding and falls [[Prone]].
-- The creature automatically fails Strength and Dexterity [[saving throws]].
+- The creature automatically fails Strength and Dexterity [[Saving Throws]].
 - Attack rolls against the creature have [[Advantage and Disadvantage|advantage]].
-- Any attack that hits the creature is a [[critical hits]] if the attacker is within 5 feet of the creature.
+- Any attack that hits the creature is a [[Critical Hits]] if the attacker is within 5 feet of the creature.

 [![](https://www.dndbeyond.com/attachments/thumbnails/7/644/500/375/appa-unconscious.png)](https://www.dndbeyond.com/attachments/7/644/appa-unconscious.png)